thzandvl/microhack-sap-data/CleanEnvironment.md

 # Remove the Microhack environment with Terraform
 Once you are finished with the Microhack environment it is best to remove the environment.
-You can do this by using Terraform or by removing the Resource Group yourself.
+You can do this by using removing the Resource Group.

 ## Remove the Resource Group
 * Click on the Resource Group and choose the option `Delete resource group`